Guides

 FlatfileRecord.validate

-Sets a field as invalid if its value does not meet a specified condition, and displays a message to the user.
+Sets a field as invalid if its value does not meet a specified condition, and displays an error message to the user.

 Syntax